Example: How to merge multiple PSS®E plant models into a network model

 Utilities and system operators create and maintain models of their electrical network which accurately represent existing network behaviour.
 These network models are often created using PSS®E, supporting systems which take snapshots of real-world operating conditions and manual 'massaging' to ensure case stability.
 These network models can then be made available to proponents (e.g. AEMO | Policy on provision of network data).

-However, utilities may may only provide a model which is an accurate representation of existing behaviour.
-If you want to create a network model which represents future behaviour, you may need to modify the existing network model with known upcoming network augmentations (e.g. new generating systems which are under constructions and will soon be online, new transmission line, line growth/decline).
+However, utilities may only provide a model which is an accurate representation of existing behaviour.
+If you want to create a network model which represents future behaviour, you may need to modify the existing network model with known upcoming network augmentations (e.g. new generating systems which are under constructions and will soon be online, new transmission lines or load growth/decline).

 This example shows how you can augment a network model by merging multiple future plant models and redispatching the network model.
 The post-augmentation network model can then be used in other grid code studies (e.g. NER Chapter 5 Typical Generator Performance Standards (GPS)) to investigate the impact of a proposed generator.